RightCake1/WGS/identification.md

 **NOTE** Needs to be 95% or higher for match

-4. Find 16s-rna sequence using using barnap
+4. Find 16s-rna sequence using *Barnap*

 [Source Page](https://github.com/tseemann/barrnap)